-A unique and inclusive multi-sport event, the Arafura Games allows Para-athletes on the Paralympic pathway crucial experience against international athletes within the region.
+A unique and inclusive multi-sport event, the Arafura Games offers Para-athletes on the Paralympic pathway crucial experience against international athletes in the region.

-And while there is no official medal count for the event, touted as the friendly Games, Australia’s medal haul in wheelchair tennis proved to be fruitful, with 10 medals won.
+And while there is no official medal count for the event, touted as the friendly Games, Australia’s medal haul in wheelchair tennis was fruitful, with 10 medals won.

-Dumsday also took gold against fellow Australian Finn Broadbent (6-3,6-4) in the juniors, with Hayley Slocombe taking bronze.
+Dumsday also took gold against fellow Australian Finn Broadbent (6-3, 6-4) in the juniors, and Hayley Slocombe, the bronze.
 In the doubles, Slocombe and Sally Schwartz won the women’s event against development athletes from Timor-Leste, while all three medals were presented to Australians in the men’s doubles division.

-Tennis Australia wheelchair tennis development manager Greg Crump said the proof is in the pudding in terms of each of the athletes’ development.
+Tennis Australia’s Wheelchair Tennis Development Manager, Greg Crump, said the proof is in the pudding in terms of each of the athletes’ development.

-Bonaccurso, who participated in the Arafura Games as a player/coach said while he admits he contested to give the tournament extra depth, it certainly reignited his passion for competing.
+Bonaccurso, who participated as both a player and coach, admitted that while he played to add depth to the tournament, it certainly reignited his passion for competing.

-“I think my last match was in 2006, and to come back to this, and to Arafura Games and to get that heart racing again, it’s a really good feeling,” he said.
+“I think my last match was in 2006, and to come back to this, and to the Arafura Games, and to get that heart racing again, it’s a really good feeling,” he said.